MonitexInc/front-end-guidelines/README.md

   export default AirbnbStyleGuide
   ```

-- Acronyms and initialisms should always be all uppercased, or all lowercased.
+- Acronyms and initialisms should always be all uppercased, or all lowercase.

   > Why?
 Names are for readability, not to appease a computer algorithm.